-School Name: Surname: Forename: Vacancy Job Title: Do you have any convictions, cautions, reprimands or final warnings which are not protected as defined by the Rehabilitation of Offenders Act 1974 (Exceptions) Order 1975 (as amended in 2013)?
-YES NO If you have answer ed yes, you now have two opti ons on how to d isclose y our criminal r ecord.
-Option 1: Please provide details of your criminal record in the space below.
-Ontion 2: You con diadaaa yayu raaard yadar a a Option 2: You can disclose your record under a separate cover provided that you mark a cross on the line below and email your disclosure to your recruiter.
-The email should be marked CONFIDENTIAL and state your name and the details of the post.
-I have attached det appropriate). tails of my conviction separately y (Please mark t he box v vith an X if
+School Name: Surname: Forename: Vacancy Job Title: Do you have any convictions, cautions, reprimands or final warnings which are warnings which are not protected as defined by the YES NO Rehabilitation of O Rehabilitation of Offenders Act 1974 (Exceptions) Order 1975 (as amended in 2013)?
+If you have answered yes, you now have two options on how to disclose your criminal record. , in the same series of the same Option 1: Please provide details of your criminal record in the space below.
+Ontion 2: You can disclose your record under a se narate cover nr ovided t hat you mark a cross on · email your disclosure to your r • ovided t nat you mark a cross on e marked CONFIDENTIAL and s and the details of the nost The email should b e marked Collinational and s state your marrie and the details of the ροσι.
+I have attached do tails of my conviction separatel v (Blasca mark t ho hov i with an V if appropriate). talls of fifty conviction separater y (Flease Illaik i .iie bux i WILLI ALL A II appropriate).
+DECLADATION DECLARATION I declare that the information provided on this form is correct.
+I understand that the declaration of a criminal record will not necessarily prevent me from being offered this role at the School. ot a criminal record a wiii not necessarily prevent m ie trom being of tered th is role at the S scnool.

-DECLARATION

-I declare that the information provided on this form is correct.
-I understand that the declaration of a criminal record will not necessarily prevent me from being offered this role at the School.

 Signed: Date: